StephanKnox/real-estate-project/README.md

 # Getting the Data
 Since requests to the API are made one by one, first property ids need to be identified.
-Besides the ids it would be useful to know property's price as well - this permits to implement custom CDC solution but on this down below.
+Besides the ids it would be useful to know property's price as well - this will permit to implement a custom CDC solution - details down below.

-To get this data web scraping is used, that is, html pages are retrieved and then scraped for values of interest.
+To get this data web scraping is used, that is, html pages are retrieved and then scraped for the data points of interest.
-Python library called Selenium designed for web tests automation is used to get correctly rendered html pages which are then saved in a local storage.
-Web scraping itself is done with the help of another Python library - Beautiful Soup.
+Python library called Selenium designed for web tests automation is used to get correctly rendered html pages.
+Those then are saved to a local storage.
+Saving them on disk rather than performing scraping "on the fly" increases both performance and fault tolerance, if process of requesting html pages is interrupted there is no need to restart it from the beguinning and rather from the last succesfully retrieved property.

-In order to increase web scraping performance all .html pages first retrieved and saved to a local storage and after scraped for property id and price.
-These two fields consists a finger print, i.e. a unique combination which indicates if the property already exists or not in the data lakehouse table and if it exists if the price has changed.
+Web scraping itself is done with the help of another Python library - Beautiful Soup and a Python method which scrapes for ids and prices.
+These two fields together consists a finger print, i.e. a unique combination which indicates if the property already exists or not in the data lakehouse table and if it exists if the price has changed.

 # Custom Change Data Capture (CDC)